Power BI Embedded integration

 Can I access analytical workspaces and reports in the on-premises version of Finance and Operations?

-No, you can't currently access analytical workspaces and reports in Microsoft Dynamics 365 for Finance and Operations (on-premises).
+No, you can't currently access analytical workspaces and reports in Dynamics 365 Finance + Operations (on-premises).
 Systems of Intelligence functions rely on cloud-hosted solutions.